Tochukz/Pulumi/README.md

 __Import using resource option in code__
-Let's create a resource outside of Pulumi using AWS CLI
+Let us create a resource outside of Pulumi using AWS CLI
 ```bash
 $  aws sns create-topic --name simple-messages
 ```